pjolayres/next-typescript-workspace/README.md

 npm run dev
 ```

-This build will transpile the server using babel and run the server in development mode.
+This script will transpile the server using tsc and run the server in development mode.
+Next.js enables Hot Module Reloading by default so that any changes to the client pages and components will automatically update the client browser.
+Nodemon is used to automatically restart the server when changes to server-side components are updated.

+The website will be available through [http://localhost:3000/](http://localhost:3000/).

 ## Production build
 ```shell